nham/wabbo/aa_trees.md

         level: uint
     }

-We've made the child pointers optional (since a leaf node has no children), and instead of a `color` field we simply have a `level`.
+A major change is that we no longer directy represent leaf nodes.
+Every node has both a key and a value, and if a pointer is missing in the actual struct, we really mean that there's a pointer to a leaf node that we are simply neglecting to actually store in memory.
+Also, instead of a `color` field we simply have a `level`.
 I glossed over it above, so you might be wondering how this data allows us to rebalance our tree according to the red-black rules.
 The key is that any red node must be a child of a black node by (5), so by the definition of "level" a red node has the same level as its parent.
 So we can detect red nodes simply by checking whether a node's level is the same as its parent's level.